 The Meridium Foot does not augment push-off with electric power, but it does optimize energy storage and reuse through its carbon fiber foot.

-The only microprocessor foot/ankle currently on the market that enhances push-off with electric power is Ottobock’s Empower Ankle.
+The only bionic foot/ankle currently on the market that enhances push-off with electric power is Ottobock’s Empower Ankle.

 Meridium’s 4-axis Kinematics